nf-core/viralmetagenome/docs/usage.md

 ### nf-core/configs

-In most cases, you will only need to create a custom config as a one-off but if you and others within your organisation are likely to be running Viralmetagenome regularly and need to use the same settings regularly it may be a good idea to request that your custom config file is uploaded to the `nf-core/configs` git repository.
+In most cases, you will only need to create a custom config as a one-off but if you and others within your organisation are likely to be running nf-core/viralmetagenome regularly and need to use the same settings regularly it may be a good idea to request that your custom config file is uploaded to the `nf-core/configs` git repository.
 Before you do this please can you test that the config file works with your pipeline of choice using the `-c` parameter.
 You can then create a pull request to the `nf-core/configs` repository with the addition of your config file, associated documentation file (see examples in [`nf-core/configs/docs`](https://github.com/nf-core/configs/tree/master/docs)), and amending [`nfcore_custom.config`](https://github.com/nf-core/configs/blob/master/nfcore_custom.config) to include your custom profile.

 See the main [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html) for more information about creating your own configuration files.